Dr David Nayagam

-In addition to scientific research, David was recently an astronaut candidate with the European Space Agency (2008-09 intake).
-After successfully completing a year of exhaustive selection and screening tests, held in several European cities, he was one of 22 finalists interviewed for the position of European Astronaut from an international pool of 8,413 qualified applicants.
+In addition to scientific research, David was an astronaut candidate with the European Space Agency (ESA; 2008-09 intake).
+After successfully completing a year of exhaustive aptitude, psychological, medical and fitness screening tests, held in several European cities, he was one of 22 finalists interviewed for the position of European Astronaut from an international pool of 8,413 qualified applicants.
 With final decisions influenced by national investment agreements, David was unsuccessful at this last stage.
 Following the experience, he was invited by Senator Kim Carr to join Australia’s first Space Council, to explore and define a vision for the Australian civil space industry.
 The Space Industry Innovation Council provided high-level ministerial advice during the development of the nation’s inaugural Space Policy; this formed the policy foundation for the Australian Space Agency.

 Research fields of interest